Family Friendly things to do on the Fleurieu Peninsula

 Magnificent Clydesdale horses draw you along the causeway from seaside Victor Harbor to Granite Island.

-For more information, visit Horse Drawn Tram.
+Read more about the Victor Harbor Horse Drawn Tram.

 The Cockle Train is based in Goolwa along the Wharf Precinct and operates along the oldest steel railway to Victor Harbor.
 The Cockle Train climbs to the top of the coastal cliffs and passengers then experience some of the most picturesque coastal scenery.

-For more information, check out the Cockle Train.
+Read more about the Cockle Train.

 If you're kids are really into trains, pop into the Morphett Vale Railway for a ride on their miniature locomotives, it's a treat for young and old!

 Running times and more information about Morphett Vale Railway.

 Get Close to Nature